risavkarna/blog/ck8lrxnlx011b79s17rbswwtq.md

 res0: Int = 9786
 ```

 A `String` is defined as a sequence of `Char`s.
-You assign a string using quotes.:
+You assign a string using quotes:

 ```TypeScript